In some random thread a few days back, I said something that echoed a conversation I had elsewhere. It went something like this:

-Regardless of the original mood invoked by the first time attempting a section, subsequent attempts are stripped of the intended mood and replaced with frustration.
+Regardless of the original mood invoked by the first time attempting a section, subsequent attempts are stripped of the intended mood while frustration supplants it.
 Now, this can easily apply to any sequence in any game, ever, but it makes me wonder: what point is there in removing player control?
 Is it to simulate a more visceral connection with the player character, like with button-mashing QTEs?
 Do developers think that by making us hit a button in rapid succession we are somehow experiencing the player character's on-screen struggle?

 The sequence at the end of the Star Wars: 1313 E3 demo is basically a thinly-veiled QTE, but many people are drawn into the illusion because there are explosions occurring all around you, so it seems like you really have a hand in the player character's escape from whatever it is they're escaping from.
 It supposedly creates a heightened sense of immersion.
 In reality, removal of player control takes away from the sense of immersion, almost as if you are some entity floating above it all and watching it transpire from a distance, occasionally returning to your corporeal container to hit a button and keep the sequence flowing smoothly.
 You are no longer the director of your gaming experience--the developer is.
 You watch it as you would a film.

 But look at what they've done to gaming.
-Some of these developers prefer to make action games just as linear as the Japanese made their RPGs, which works for those RPGs, but not games where you are an active participant in what is going on around you.
+Some of these developers prefer to make action games just as linear as the Japanese made their RPGs.Not a perfect comparison, I know, because that works for those RPGs, but not games where you are an active participant in what is going on around you.
 Being led through an entirely scripted sequence is not good gameplay.
 Hell, it's not even gameplay to begin with, and so many gamers drool at how amazing they perceive it to be, for whatever reason.

-A shame that the last console generation's most well-known accomplishment was the creation and refinement of sandbox gameplay (which I'm not a terribly huge fan of), while this one's is the removal of player control vis-a-vis the integration of QTE into so many aspects of gameplay.
+A shame that the last console generation's most well-known game design accomplishment was the creation and refinement of sandbox gameplay, while this one's is the removal of player control through the integration of QTE into so many aspects of gameplay.